-When a child reports abuse or there is reasonable cause to believe that abuse is occurring, the facilitators will seek advice from the counselor within 48 hours.
+When a child reports abuse or there is reasonable cause to believe that abuse is occurring, including but not limited to observing unexplained bruises, burns, fractures or cuts, extreme behavior, delayed emotional development, knowledge of sexual acts inappropriate for age, poor hygiene and untreated medical issues, the facilitators will seek advice from the counselor within 48 hours.
 The Counselor will take initial steps;

-- to gather information regarding the reported incident - in case of serious physical or sexual abuse or neglect will immediately inform the Head Of School. - Further forwarded to the School Child Friendly School Committee to address the allegation.
+- to gather information regarding the reported incident - in case of serious physical or sexual abuse or neglect will immediately inform the Head Of School.

-Step 2
+• Further forwarded to the School Child Friendly School Committee to address the allegation.

-Minor Cases
+Step 2 Minor Cases